Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 Plus, it helps YOU plan.
 If you’re juggling multiple projects in various stages, you can plan your time accordingly.

-Here’s a rough idea of how I charge for copywriting services.
-Note: These are 2022 numbers.
+Here’s a rough idea of how much I charge for copywriting services.
+Note: These are 2025 numbers.

 Some blogs take me a couple of hours to write.
 Some might take me four.
 Not usually longer than that.
 You can do the math. $100/hour is a healthy rate for me and my needs—and for the marketplace I work in.